-The clockboard(8) command is valid only for duplicated configuration of the clock control unit.
+The clockboard(8) command is valid only for high-end server.

 You must have fieldeng privilege to run this command.

 - -h Displays usage statement.
 When used with other options or operands, an error occurs. - -s CLKU_B-number Specifies the clock control unit to be used the next time the system power is turned on.
 Either 0 or 1 can be specified for CLKU_B-number.